-The 2020-21 school year was heavily impacted by the COVID-19, which resulted in the program needing to cut back the F2F contact hours with students.
-The students were placed into social distancing pods, and the instructor used other technology including integration of projectors, iPads and updated Elmo presentations to ensure that the students could have a better understanding of how the welding process works that is necessary for educational rigor and engagement.
+The 2021-2022 school year continued to be impacted by COVID-19, which resulted in the program needing to cut back the F2F contact hours with students.
+The students were placed into social distancing pods, and the instructor used technology including integration of projectors, iPads and updated Elmo presentations to ensure that the students could have a better understanding of how the welding process works.
+That is necessary for educational rigor and engagement.
 The program also purchased welding processors for students to take home and use in the event they were not able to show up to class.
-Other changes included a cap of 13 students to ensure that the COVID-19 social distancing restrictions could be more feasible to control.
+Other changes included a cap of 13 students for safety reasons.